Expansion of the A-Leagues: Canberra

 A-League4Canberra was a bid led by TransACT CEO Ivan Slavich, with notable foundation members including former Socceroos Carl Valeri and Ned Zelic.
 The bid aimed to play games at Canberra Stadium.
 However, following low attendance at A-League games held there, doubts about the viability of the bid emerged.

 On 10 May 2012, with the FFA announcing that A-League expansion beyond ten teams was on hold until 2015 in the wake of the establishment of a West Sydney-based side in time for the 2012–2013 season, A-League4Canberra suspended its efforts to secure a team for the Australian capital city, and the bid group was wound up.
 There was no connection to Capital Football owned and operated W-League club Canberra United.

 Gold Coast Galaxy

 The other Gold Coast bid backed by Fred Taplin, failed to beat out Clive Palmer's Gold Coast United bid.
 The bid also had ties to MLS team LA Galaxy.

 Melbourne City

 Not to be confused with the current A-League side Melbourne City, a Melbourne-based bid under the name of Melbourne City was led by businessman Colin De Lutis.
 He claimed support from several prominent Melbourne businessmen, including Collingwood President Eddie McGuire.
 Melbourne Victory shareholder Joe Mirabella was also associated with the bid.

 Northern Thunder

 The first bid for the Townsville A-League license was backed by Melissa Fischer and went under the name Northern Thunder.
-However, the bid did not raise the capital needed to be granted the license.
+However, the bid did not raise the capital needed to be granted the licence.